isaac5587/3D-CadTool/README.md

-# 3D-CadTool
+# 3D-CadTool ✅
-A 3D Cad Tool created in class to practice Object Oriented Programming concepts
+Programmed a 3D CAD tool using java with object-oriented concepts during my Object- Oriented Programming course.
+I learned the significance of encapsulation, inheritance, and polymorphism through this project.